lleger/elixir-school/lessons/basics/sigils.md

 iex> ~S/the cat in the hat on the mat/
 "the cat in the hat on the mat"
 ```
 But what is the difference?
-The difference is similar to the Character List sigil that we looked at.
-The answer is interpolation and the use of escape sequences.
+Similar to the Character List sigil that we looked at earlier, interpolation and the use of escape sequences is handled differently between them.
 If we take another example:

 ```elixir
 iex> ~s/welcome to elixir #{String.downcase "school"}/